 On paved roads, the Grand Cherokee delivers a solid driving experience, with excellent marks in the areas of ride comfort, handling, acceleration and driver feedback.
 Its independent rear suspension not only improves the Grand Cherokee’s handling, it allows for greater vertical wheel travel when off-roading.
 Another off-road plus is the Jeep’s narrow body, which allows easier maneuvering in tight spots.

 The Grand Cherokee can be ordered as a rear-wheel-drive-only vehicle or equipped with one of three 4-wheel-drive systems.
 Laredo trims feature Quadra-Trac I, which is essentially a permanent AWD system.
-Optional on the Laredo and standard on the Limited and Overland is the Quadra-Trac II system, which features a 2-speed transfer case, hill descent control and the Selec-Terrain system.
+Optional on the Laredo and standard on the Limited and Overland is the Quadra-Trac II system, which features a two-speed transfer case, hill decent control and the Selec-Terrain system.
 V8-equipped Grand Cherokees use the Quadra-Drive II, which adds an electronic limited-slip rear differential.
 The SRT8 gets its own version of the Selec-Terrain system with settings for Auto, Sport, Tow and Track.

 Other Cars to Consider

 Ford Edge – The Edge offers a turbocharged 4-cylinder engine that is nearly as powerful as the Jeep’s V6 but gets much better fuel economy.
 Unlike the Grand Cherokee, the Edge is not a true off-road vehicle and its tow rating is limited to 3,500 pounds.

 Toyota Highlander – The Highlander isn’t off-road capable and doesn’t offer the same level of sophistication or the Grand Cherokee’s V8 engine.
 On the flip side, the Highlander can seat 7, has superior resale history and offers a high-mileage hybrid model.